xuthus83/pigallery2/README.md

 ⛔ Weakness:
  * 😥 Its simple.
 Shows what you have that's it.
 No gallery changes (photo delete, rotate, enhance, tag, organize, etc), your gallery folder is read-only.
+ * 📁 Optimized for galleries with <100K photos with <5k photos/folder

 ## Live Demo
 Live Demo @ heroku: https://pigallery2.herokuapp.com/